HBO Max: Movies, shows, streaming 'free' and everything else to know

 HBO Max, after a bumpy launch, has been building momentum.
-This year, all year, HBO Max is streaming new, theatrically released movies at no extra charge the same day each film hits US cinemas -- In the Heights is the latest theatrical movie streaming there, and this is the last weekend to stream The Conjuring: The Devil Made Me Do It.
-HBO Max also recently released its long-delayed Friends reunion soon after it launched a cheaper, $10-a-month subscription tier supported by ads.
+This year, all year, HBO Max is streaming new, theatrically released movies at no extra charge the same day each film hits US cinemas -- In the Heights is the latest theatrical movie streaming there, and this is the last weekend to watch it online.
+HBO Max also recently released the premiere episode of its Gossip Girl reboot, and it is teasing its Sex and the City revival -- called And Just Like That... -- with an early image of its stars.

-But don't come to HBO Max looking to stream The Forever Purge, which hit theaters this weekend from another company.
+But don't come to HBO Max looking to stream Black Widow, which is over on Disney Plus, nor The Forever Purge, which hit theaters last weekend from another company.
 And don't expect to find new episodes of Rick and Morty's fifth season on Max, either.
-All the Harry Potter movies have switched over to rival streaming service Peacock, too.

-Keep in mind: HBO Max has killed its weeklong free trial, and those same-day movies, like In the Heights and the Conjuring 3, are available only on its higher-priced tier.
+Keep in mind: HBO Max has killed its weeklong free trial, and those same-day movies, like In the Heights, are available only on its higher-priced tier.
 That means if you want to watch absolutely everything on HBO Max, including same-day Warner Bros. movies like Matrix 4 or Dune later this year -- you'll either need to pay for a full-price Max subscription or figure out if your regular HBO subscription includes a free upgrade to a Max account.

 Here are answers to the latest big questions about HBO Max.

-No. The Forever Purge is distributed by Universal, which releasing it exclusively in theaters at first.
-It isn't on any streaming services for now.
+Nope.
+Starting Friday, Black Widow is available only on Disney Plus for subscribers through its Premier Access model, which requires an extra $30 payment on top of the regular price of a Disney Plus subscription.

-But The Forever Purge is set to be on HBO Max eventually.
+Is Fast and Furious 9 or The Forever Purge on HBO Max?

+Both F9, also known as Fast 9 or The Fast and the Furious 9, and The Forever Purge are distributed by Universal.
+It's only available in theaters, but it's also set to stream on HBO Max eventually, just not until late this year or early next.

 HBO has what's known as a pay-one licensing deal with Universal, which means HBO is the first place Universal's movies are shown on TV or streaming services.
-But Forever Purge won't reach HBO and HBO Max until after the film has already been available first in theaters, then as an online rental and finally on Blu-ray and DVD for sale.
-Typically, these pay-one movies tend to be released to streaming about nine months after theatrical release, but no date has been announced yet.
-Regardless, it means HBO Max is on track to get Forever Purge to stream first before any other services, likely late this year or sometime early next.
+But they won't reach HBO and HBO Max until after the film has already been available first in theaters, then as an online rental and finally on Blu-ray and DVD for sale.
+Typically, these pay-one movies tend to be released to streaming about nine months after theatrical release, but no dates for F9 nor The Forever Purge have been announced yet.
+Regardless, it means HBO Max is on track to get them to stream first before any other services, likely late this year or sometime early next.

 Is Rick and Morty's season 5 on HBO Max?